Table of Contents

 The payer must withhold at a flat 28% rate in the following situations.

-You do not give the payer your TIN in the required manner.
+You don't give the payer your TIN in the required manner.

 The IRS notifies the payer that the TIN you gave is incorrect.